On this page

 Blurbs

 Blurb editing example Blurbs are a long-time feature of LiveWhale CMS that’s making its debut in LiveWhale Calendar in 3.0.
 They’re small pieces of static content — things like welcome messages or sidebar quick links — that calendar editors can manage directly in the back-end without any code changes.
-Your dev site is a great place to get a first look at what they can do and whether they’d be useful for your calendar.
+Get a first look at your dev site on what they can do and whether they’d be useful for your calendar.
 See Using Blurbs in LiveWhale Calendar for a full overview, or Help Topics for the use case of internal documentation.

 CSV imports

-It’s worth exploring on your dev site, especially if you manage large numbers of events or are migrating data from another system.
+Consider exploring on your dev site, especially if you manage large numbers of events or are migrating data from another system.
 The import tool also supports bringing in cross-listed events across multiple groups in a single CSV.
-See CSV Imports for full documentation including field references for each content type.
+See CSV Imports for full documentation, including field references for each content type.

 Suggested tags